nibrahim/tomobi/README.md

 There is also a "back end" server which you need to run to actually do the conversions.
 This is a python app that uses `web.py` so you need to install that inside a virtualenv and then start the server (refer Installation section below).

-The actual work of conversion is accomplished using [pandoc](https://github.com/jgm/pandoc), [lynx](http://lynx.isc.org/), [Calibre](http://calibre-ebook.com/) and so you need these three programs installed as well.
+The actual work of conversion is accomplished using [pandoc](https://github.com/jgm/pandoc), [lynx](http://lynx.isc.org/), [calibre](http://calibre-ebook.com/) and so you need these three programs installed as well.
+You'll also need [Gnu wget](http://www.gnu.org/software/wget/) to fetch the page before conversion.

 Installation
 ------------